fchollet/keras-blog/content/running-jupyter-on-aws.md

 ## 7 - Update Keras

 You are almost ready to start using Jupyter.
-But first, make sure Keras is up to date by running:
+But first, make sure Keras is up to date by running (still on the remote instance):

 ```
 sudo pip install keras --upgrade --no-deps